 pathogen - a harmful organism, such as a bacterium or virus, that causes disease.

-perforation - an abnormal opening in the bowel wall which causes the contents of the bowel to leak into the normally sterile abdominal cavity.
+perforation - an abnormal opening in the bowel wall that causes the contents of the bowel to leak into the normally sterile abdominal cavity.

-perianal - the area round the anal opening, that is, around the anus.
+perianal - the area around the anal opening, that is, around the anus.

 peristalsis - the wave-like muscle contractions that move food through the digestive system.